learningwala/w/m/content/Now.md

 - **Volunteering for Earth Educator fellowship at [YouCAN](https://www.youcan.in/) :** I am giving my time to be in the interview panel for the fellow selection process of Earth Educator Fellow - new batch.

 - **Helping to start a podcast  :** Impana and Satvika (teenagers from BeMe) want to start their own podcast about the people who made offbeat choices in their life.
 I am helping them to get mentors, doing research for the interview.
 We meet every Thursday evening at 9pm.

-- **I am working as senior content developer (environmental domain) :** at Pratham Education Foundation.
-My work includes Writing scripts and other digital content for topics related to climate / nature / environment education.
-Creating digital content on 21st century skills through projects for the project called ‘Creativity Club’

 --------------